llyr-who/MassStiff/README.md

 # MassStiff FEM Solver

 For my master's program we had to complete a handful of so-called "special topics".
-We were allocated roughly two weeks worth of time to complete these special topics (including write up!).
+We were allocated roughly two weeks worth of time to complete these special topics (including write up, which is listed as cppspecialtopic.pdf).
 For one of my special topics I decided to build a FEM package.

 As time was limited there are certain choices that were made that were not great.
 For example, I knew nothing about computational geometry going into this special topic and since O'Rouke places a lot of time into Ear-Clipping I jumped